NiphanSethi/Personal_Projects/Web_Dev/The_Pig_Game/README.txt

 - The first player to reach the winning score specified before game initialized on GLOBAL score wins the game

 *NOTE: All JavaScript code is written by Niphan Sethi.
 Only a portion of the HTML and CSS code (as indicated as comments in the respective files) are written by Niphan Sethi.
 The remainder was written by Jonas Schmedtmann.

+This projects shows my understanding of basic JavaScript concepts as well as DOM manipulation.
+It also shows my ability to write clear and structured code.